galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 # Soft-masking using RepeatMasker

-Let's run RepeatMasker, by selected theinput assembly in fasta format.
+Let's run RepeatMasker, by selected the input assembly in fasta format.
 We select the soft masking option, and we choose to use the DFam database.

 > ### {% icon comment %} Choosing the right species
 >